-Have you noticed a swing in your blog traffic, or discovered that your organic traffic drop or increased suddenly, then a new Google algorithm change may have been made.
+Have you noticed a swing in your blog traffic or discovered that your organic traffic dropped or increased suddenly?
+Then a new Google algorithm change may have been made.

 What is a Google Algorithm Update?

-Google algorithm update is a situation when source code behind the Google search engine is altered to suit certain condition in a way that it becomes smarter to be able to serve the most appropriate query to the end-user.
+Google algorithm update is a situation when the source code behind the Google search engine is altered to suit specific conditions so that it becomes more competent to serve the most appropriate query to the end-user.

-Google works like a question and answer engine, a query is made from an end-user from various part of the world, while the response is generated via the Google search engine result page to answer that query.
+Google works like a question and answer engine; a query is made from an end-user from various parts of the world, while the response is generated via the Google search engine result page to answer that query.

-Over the years, Google has become more than just a question and answer engine to become smarter to be able to generate the query that will satisfy the end-user, and this has been made possible by a constant update of their source code to solve more problems.
+Over the years, Google has become more than just a question and answer engine to become more competent to generate the query that will satisfy the end-user, and this has been made possible by a constant update of their source code to solve more problems.

-If you have noticed the Google search engine, it works like a human being because of the recent introduction of artificial intelligence to be able to work with present technological innovations such as image query, voice search and even location search, all of this would not have been possible without constant algorithm update.
+Suppose you have noticed the Google search engine.
+In that case, it works like a human being because of the recent introduction of artificial intelligence to work with present technological innovations such as image query, voice search, and even location search.
+All of this would not have been possible without constant algorithm updates.

 Reasons Why Google Update Their Algorithm.

-Google algorithm update has long been seen as a nightmare for most bloggers, but in actual sense there are valid reasons to why these algorithm updates are being made constantly, most of them include.
+Google algorithm update has long been seen as a nightmare for most bloggers, but in a real sense, there are valid reasons why these algorithm updates are being made constantly; most of them include.

 1. To Improve User Experience.

-It would be bad when a user makes use of the search engine only to enter a query and could not find the answer or at worst did not get a recommendation.
+It would be wrong when a user uses the search engine only to enter a query and could not find the answer or did not get a recommendation.

-It even gets worse when they are not able to find anything relevant to what they are looking for in the search engine result page.
+It worsens when they cannot find anything relevant to what they are looking for on the search engine result page.